 Before creating a household budget, you need to figure out your family’s monthly expenses first.
 If you feel that everyone in your family spends unnecessarily, you’ll need to sit down and talk it out.

-Talk about the bills that everyone has to contribute to, just to make sure that everyone’s on the same page about it.
-Next, put together the expenses you all spend on a monthly basis.
+Talk about the bills that everyone has to contribute to, just to make sure that everyone’s on the same page.
+Next, put together all your expenses on a monthly basis.
 This list should include the following:

 - Monthly Utility Bills

 - Rent or Amortization